 Damphousse scored 38 goals and 89 points in his lone season with the Oilers.
 The following offseason, he was traded to the Montreal Canadiens for Shayne Corson and was part of the 1993 Stanley Cup championship.

 Ing, a goaltender, appeared in just 12 games, posting a .869 SV% and 4.27 GAA.
 Thornton played in 209 games for the Oilers over the next five seasons and scored 23 goals and 53 points.
 Richardson spent 436 games on the Edmonton blue line over the next six seasons.

 Odds & Ends

 On Sept.
 19, 1985, the St. Louis Blues traded center Mark Johnson to the New Jersey Devils for defenseman Shawn Evans and a fifth-round pick in the 1985 NHL Entry Draft.
 This deal turned out to be a big winner for the Devils.
 Johnson spent the next five seasons in New Jersey and scored 89 goals and 229 points.
 Meanwhile, Evans only played in nine games for the Blues, and Michael Wolak, the player selected with the fifth-round pick, never made it to the NHL.

 Roman Josi was named the new captain of the Predators on Sept.
 19, 2017, replacing Mike Fisher.
-He is the seventh captain in franchise history, and he joined Kimmo Timonen as the only two European-born players to have the “C” added to their Predators sweaters.
+He was the seventh captain in franchise history, and he joined Kimmo Timonen as the only two European-born players to have the “C” added to their Predators sweaters.

 Jake DeBrusk scored twice on Sept.
 19, 2018, to lead the Bruins to a 3-1 win over the Flames in a preseason contest played in Beijing, China.
 The Bruins swept the two-game exhibition series in China as they won 4-3, in a shootout, four days earlier in Shenzhen.

 Happy Birthday to You